 Scholarly Commons Citation

 Barnett, Randy E., "The Misconceived Assumption About Constitutional Assumptions" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 852.
+852.